How We Automated Performance Testing for an ATM Control System

 Agents in Influx collect information about the systems’ work during the test execution.
 The results of MicroFocus Performance Center are also stored there.
 The information is used to create Grafana charts.

 We would like to cover the result collection programs in a little more detail.
 One such program accumulates Grafana diagrams selected based on the current solution configurations and saves them in the form of a special document.
-Grafana allows the exportation of diagrams for a defined time interval using REST API.
-We chose the time interval based on the test data in Influx.
+Grafana allows the exportation of diagrams for a defined time interval using REST API (If you’re interested in API performance testing consider PFLB as an advanced API load testing tool.)

 Another module, called ResultToXLSX, defines the test phases based on the number of users.
 It also defines the load, compares it with the load profile, and calculates the 90th percentile based on the response time for each test transaction.
 The module exports the results as a table.